(Revised May 2, 2021)

 Proper notice shall consist of a message delivered to the last address given to the party by the member.
 Postal or email address may be used, at the discretion of the SCC.
 A website posting or notice in a newspaper of general circulation shall be considered a good faith effort to reach those members for whom no address is available.

 C. Term of Service – Upon election the SCC shall facilitate the work of the Party until the election of their successors.
-The five at-large SCC members and the Treasurer and Deputy Treasurer shall be elected for one-year terms by the membership or, in the case of representatives from each affiliated local, by the local membership.
+The five at-large SCC members and the Treasurer and Deputy Treasurer shall be elected for one two (2) year term by the membership or, in the case of representatives from each affiliated local, by the local membership.

-D. Term Limits – Members of the SCC except the Treasurer and Deputy Treasurer may serve no more than three consecutive terms.
+D. Term Limits – Members of the SCC except the Treasurer and Deputy Treasurer may serve no more than two consecutive terms.

 E. Legal Board – The SCC shall be the legal board of the Green Party of Washington State and must meet at least six times a year.